NASA Fixes Artemis I Rocket Leak and Eyes Sept. 27 for Next Launch Attempt, But Hurdles Remain

-If everything works out perfectly, NASA's new Space Launch System could finally blast off for the first time from Florida's Kennedy Space Center as soon as Friday, Sept.
+If everything works out, NASA's new Space Launch System could finally blast off for the first time from Florida's Kennedy Space Center as soon as Friday, Sept.
 27.

 The space agency has repaired a leak that scrubbed the launch on Sept.
 3 and is now working to test that the issue is resolved with a propellant loading demonstration by Sept.
 21 to be ready for a launch attempt on the 27th.